programing-master/Programing-challenges/readme.md

-# Logic Exercises in Python

-This repository contains a collection of logic and algorithm exercises designed to share with the community and help take our programming skills to the next level.

-## Content

-In these exercises, you will find fundamental and advanced programming concepts such as:

-- Brute Force
-- Recursion
-- Linear and binary searches
-- Sorting algorithms: bubble sort, quick sort
-- Applied recursion
-- Permutations and combinatorics
-- Dynamic programming (DP)
-- Graphs
-- Trees
-- Backtracking
-- And much more

-## Description

-Each exercise includes a detailed statement and a proposed solution, developed entirely from scratch in Python.
-The goal is for you to understand the problem, the method to solve it, and the practical implementation of the algorithm.

-## Usage

-1. Explore the exercises by topic or difficulty.
-2. Read the problem statement carefully.
-3. Try to solve the problem before reviewing the solution.
-4. Review the solution to compare, learn new techniques, or improve your code.

-## Why this repository?

-Practicing these exercises will help you:

-- Improve programming logic.
-- Understand and apply classic and modern algorithms.
-- Prepare for technical interviews or competitive programming challenges.
-- Consolidate fundamental concepts in Python and algorithms.

----

-Contributions and suggestions are welcome!
-If you want to contribute new exercises or improvements, feel free to open an issue or submit a pull request.

----

-## Contact

-You can follow me or contact me for questions, suggestions, or feedback on social media or community channels.

----

-Let's take our programming to the next level together!
+Logic Exercises in Python 🔥💻
+Welcome to a powerful collection of logic and algorithm exercises specially curated to help you level up your programming skills!

+Developed to challenge your problem-solving ability, each exercise is presented with a clear problem statement and a detailed proposed solution in pure Python, built from scratch.

+🚀 What you'll find inside
+Brute Force 🧱

+Recursion 🔄

+Linear and Binary Searches 🔍

+Sorting Algorithms: Bubble Sort, Quick Sort 🧹

+Applied Recursion ♻️

+Permutations and Combinatorics 📊

+Dynamic Programming (DP) 📈

+Graphs & Trees 🌳

+Backtracking 🔙

+And much more!

+📖 How to use this repository
+Explore exercises by topic or difficulty.

+Read each problem statement carefully.

+Try to solve it on your own before checking the proposed solution.

+Review the Python solution to learn new techniques or improve your approach.

+💡 Why practice here?
+Enhance your programming logic and algorithmic thinking.

+Prepare efficiently for technical interviews and coding competitions.

+Solidify your understanding of fundamental and advanced algorithms.

+Join a growing community focused on continuous learning and skill improvement.

+📫 Contribution & Contact
+Contributions, feedback, and suggestions are very welcome!
+Feel free to open issues or pull requests to help grow this collection.

+Follow me on LinkedIn or reach out to collaborate, suggest new exercises, or just chat about programming!

+Let's solve, learn, and grow our coding skills together! 🚀✨

+Visual suggestion for LinkedIn:
+Search for images with keywords: "coding algorithm", "programming logic", "computer science", or "data structures" on royalty-free image sites like Unsplash or Pixabay.

+For example, this image represents coding and algorithms perfectly: